 Instant pricing calculator for expat tax prep

-Greenback Expat Tax Services solves one of the biggest friction points in accounting: pricing anxiety.
-Their tax prep cost calculator gives prospects an instant personalized quote before committing.
-That’s rare in this industry, and it works because every visitor’s unspoken question is “how much will this cost me?”
+Greenback Expat Tax Services has a tax prep cost calculator that gives prospects an instant personalized quote before committing.
+That’s rare in accounting.

-The credibility stack is solid: Trustpilot badge displayed prominently, 71k+ successful returns, 190+ countries served, and 15+ years in business.
+71k+ successful returns and 190+ countries served, with a Trustpilot badge to back it up.
 Co-founders Carrie and David McKeegan were American expats in the UK in 2009 who experienced expat filing frustrations firsthand and started the company to fix it.
-A lead capture form sits above the fold, complemented by free discovery calls, live chat, and a knowledge center covering FEIE, FBAR, and expat tax guides.
+A lead capture form sits above the fold alongside live chat and discovery calls.

 Kruze Consulting